Keeping Babies Safe While They Learn to Crawl

 - Breakable items - put nick knacks, vases, glasses, and other items that are breakable out of reach.
 Keep small shelf systems that can easily fall over away from where the baby plays.
 Should they break something and cut themselves, elevate the bleeding extremity and put pressure on the wound.
 If bleeding persists, get medical attention.

 - Plants - babies love to play in the dirt.
 Plants need to be put where the baby cannot have access to them.
-Some houseplants may be poisonous Should the baby bite off a leaf, poison control should be contacted.
+Some houseplants may be poisonous.
+Should the baby bite off a leaf, contact Poison Control immediately (800) 222-1222.
 Eating the dirt is not considered a danger unless it is filled with chemical fertilizers and insect sprays.

 - Shoes - shoes will be chewed, smelled, and licked by the baby if they are available.
 Shoelaces, eyelets, and velcro are a choking hazard.
 Put shoes in the closet for safe keeping.
 Ingestion of polish, leather, or plastic may require contact of poison control.